koisto/koisto.github.io/thm_easyctf.md

      Path: /usr/share/exploitdb/exploits/php/remote/46627.rb
 File Type: Ruby script, ASCII text, with CRLF line terminators
 ```
 Specifically this made use of ruby and Metasploit which seemed perhaps too complicated for an introductory CTF.
-At this point I did a google search for other walkthroughs [https://kalana-dananjaya.medium.com/easyctf-writeup-pentesting-cb756f0e7dbd
+At this point I did a google search for [other walkthroughs](https://kalana-dananjaya.medium.com/easyctf-writeup-pentesting-cb756f0e7dbd).
-](https://kalana-dananjaya.medium.com/easyctf-writeup-pentesting-cb756f0e7dbd).
 This seemed to indicate that where perhaps more venerabilites so I returned to searchsploit.
 ```
 $ searchsploit cms made simple
 ------------------------------------------------- ---------------------------------